 - Dividend and other investment income

-You can get a copy of your most recent pre-filling information when you download e-tax and complete the proof of ID requirements.
-A registered tax agent can get pre-filling reports their clients as far back as the 2007 income year.
+You can get a copy of your most recent pre-filling information when you log in to MyGov and add the ATO as a linked service.
+An accountant (or, registered tax agent), like Beyond Accountancy, can get pre-filling reports for clients as far back as the 2009 income year.

 Many people can lodge a return with just the information on their pre-filling report.